Why Backtest Is Required Before Launch

 - all-coins universe handled with additional caveats

-Step 5: Understand why config changes can lock launch again
+Step 5: Understand how config changes affect the last backtest

 Step 6: Start only after the gate clears